CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/_index.md

  - {{<link title="Inventory Management" text="Inventory management">}}: manage your inventory of NVLink4 switches and GPU nodes, and view statistics and data for each device.

  Each GPU node and NVSwitch has a designated telemetry agent embedded in NVOS.
-This agent fetches telemetry data and streams it to a Fluentd data collector that integrates with NetQ or a third-party client.
+This agent fetches telemetry data and streams it to a Fluentd data collector that integrates with NetQ and/or a third-party client.

  Additionally, NetQ maintains GFM processes with high availability.
 If the GFM process stops unexpectedly, NetQ quickly and automatically remediates issues.